 Introduction

-According to the Mapping Sculpture site, Hancock, a Londoner born in Fulham who died on Grafton Street, off Tottenham Court Road, studied briefly at the Royal Academy when he was 17 and associated with members of the Pre-Raphaelite Brotherhood, helping with the periodical that became The Germ and also serving as "local commissioner to the Great Exhibition."
-His uncle and guardian, Thomas Hancock, invented “process of vulcanisation of rubber.”
-One would certainly like to know more about this sculptor's brief life.
+John Hancock, a Londoner who studied briefly at the Royal Academy when he was 17, was associated with members of the Pre-Raphaelite Brotherhood, helping with the periodical that became The Germ and also serving as "local commissioner" to the Great Exhibition.
+His uncle and guardian, Thomas Hancock, invented the "process of vulcanisation of rubber" — "John Hancock"

 The Arts Beatrice